 -Laboratory practice: isolation and characterization of MSC from adipose tissue.

 Basic competences about molecular cell biology and DNA manipulation techniques

 The course will be addressed to two main area of cell/animal manipulation and their implications in veterinary medicine.

-The main objective of the course is the acquisition of a solid knowledge about transgenesis and cloning of farm animal.
+The main objective of the course is the acquisition of a solid knowledge about in-vitro approaches to eukaryotic cell genome manipulation, animal transgenesis and farm animal cloning.
 With this aim the different approaches to animal genome modification will be evaluated both from the methodological and the scientific point of view.
 Finally, biomedical and agricultural applications of transgenic and cloned livestock, animal welfare, and food safety and quality issues will be addressed.